sarbzcode/Axepress/README.md

 ## **Installation Instructions**

-To set up the Axepress application locally, follow the steps below:
+To set up Axepress application locally, follow the steps below:

 ### **Prerequisites**
 Ensure you have the following installed: